mxento/Big-Data-Dictionary/big-data-dictionary.md

 ## ETL / Pipelining

-**Sqoop** : Tool used to transfer data between hadoop and regular data stores.
+**Sqoop** : Tool used to transfer data between hadoop and regular relational data stores.
 <http://sqoop.apache.org/>

 **Airflow** : Open source data engineering pipeline tool.
 Used to parallel etl data from nodes to target stores.
 AirBnb made it.